-The long, drawn-out syllables had made no sound but they shook Prentyse’s guts with volcanic power and a slight tearing sensation.
+Long, drawn-out syllables made no sound but they shook Prentyze’s guts with volcanic power and a slight tearing sensation.
+He heard their sound in his intestines, not his ears.
 Either the voice was too low to be heard, or he was losing his grip on reality.

 However, Father wasn’t noted for stopping in mid-sentence; so he must have felt it too.
 This was a relief, to an extent.
 But it also meant a large dragon undeniably existed, nearby, and was aware of their presence.